The importance of optical radiation testing in today’s products

 Lidar devices check the environment for objects by sending pulses of laser radiation through the air and sensing the time that elapses before the radiation reflects back.
 However, the laser radiation emitted can raise safety concerns about its effects on the human body — particularly the eyes.
 To further complicate matters, the radiation is typically invisible and, to perform the intended function, is emitted into free space where bystanders such as pedestrians and others could be exposed without knowing it.

 UL can assist Lidar manufacturers in evaluating and testing these products per the applicable laser radiation safety standards — FDA/CDRH 21CFR Part 1040 in the U.S. and IEC 60825-1 outside the U.S. These evaluations can help stakeholders and customers better understand the potential laser hazards from Lidar.
 Whether manufacturers want to ask UL’s laser experts questions, have us determine the potential hazard by testing and confirming the laser classification, or want UL to certify the product to these standards, we are here to help.

 Our global network of laser laboratories and engineers will work to help you meet your goals.
 We can help you every step of the way to speed your product to market and navigate complex global standards and regulations.

-We can serve as your one-stop shop by offering a comprehensive range of testing services for lasers and LEDs.
-Our team of experts will help you achieve the compliance credentials you need to access almost any market you choose.
-Plus, we can cut your costs and accelerate your time to market by bundling our testing and certification services.
-That’s how we’ll help you achieve what’s possible and that’s what makes us different.
+We can serve as your single-source provider for a comprehensive range of testing services for lasers and LEDs.
+Our team of experts can help you achieve the compliance credentials you need to access almost any market you choose.
+Plus, you may be able to reduce costs and accelerate your time to market by bundling our testing and certification services.
+That’s how we’ll help you achieve what’s possible, and that’s what makes us different.